 Your mattress gives you support and comfort while you sleep, and your bedding is the star of the bedroom.
 There’s another important component to the well-made bed, however, one that generally receives little attention and goes unseen most of the time.
 That extra component is a mattress topper.
 Though not absolutely necessary, a mattress topper can help keep you cozy, regulate your body temperature, and offer extra support through the night.
 A well-chosen mattress topper can even give you an extra year or two before you need to replace a mattress that's past its prime.
 Here's a few things to consider when shopping for a mattress topper.

 Don’t confuse a mattress toppers with the products known as mattress pads or mattress protectors.
 A mattress topper, as the name suggests, sits on top of your regular mattress to add extra cushioning.
-A mattress protector is a thin, protective covering -- often waterproof -- that prevents fluids, oils, allergens, and dust mites from penetrating into the mattress.
+A mattress protector is a thin, protective covering—often waterproof—designed to prevents fluids, oils, allergens, and dust mites from penetrating into the mattress.
 The term mattress pad is sometimes used interchangeably with mattress topper, but it, too, is actually a different product.
 Although most mattress pads do offer a bit of cushioning, they are generally thinner than the typical mattress topper.
-Many mattress pads combine the function of mattress topper and mattress protector by protecting the mattress from stains, fluids, allergens and dust mites.
+Many mattress pads combine the function of mattress topper and mattress protector by protecting the mattress from stains, fluids, allergens and dust mites while also adding comfort.

 Your best plan is to use both a mattress topper and a mattress protector.
-Place the mattress protector OVER the topper to help hold it in place, and protect the topper from body fluids and dust mites.
+Place the mattress protector over the topper to help hold it in place, and to protect the topper from body fluids and dust mites.
 Just be sure you choose a mattress protector deep enough to fit the combined height of your mattress and the mattress topper.

 As mattresses age, they can lose their cushioning support.
-A mattress topper won’t restore your mattress to its glory days, but can significantly increase your comfort, allowing you extra time before needing to purchase a new mattress.
+A mattress topper won’t restore your mattress to its glory days, but it can significantly increase your comfort, allowing you extra time before you need to purchase a new mattress.
 Be aware, however, that a topper won’t help a mattress with a saggy middle.